n., plural: organisms

 The hypothetical primordial organism from where all life on earth descended is referred to as the Last Universal Common Ancestor (LUCA).
 This common ancestor might have existed some 3.5 to 3.8 billion years ago (Paleoarchean era).
 (Ref.
 2, 3)

-A diagram called evolutionary tree (also known as the tree of life) can be a useful tool in studying phylogenetic relationships.
+A diagram called an evolutionary tree (also known as the tree of life) can be a useful tool in studying phylogenetic relationships.
 How organisms diverged from one form to another is represented by the tree’s branches.
 And with it, the common ancestry between organisms can be tracked down and identified as well.
 Tracking down the evolutionary course of all living things would lead to LUCA.
 However, not all scientists support this theory.
 For instance, Jean-Baptiste Lamarck refuted this theory.
 He believed in life emerging not just from one but many.
 (Ref.
 4)

 Multicellular organisms might have emerged some 600 million years ago.
 In geologic history, cyclic bursts of life and mass extinctions occurred.
 One of the notable explosions of life occurred during the Ediacaran period.
 The Ediacaran biota is presumed to be comprised of unicellular and multicellular living things.
 Another burst of life occurred during the Cambrian period (around 541 million years ago).
 In 2016, the number of species inhabiting the earth is estimated to be about 1 trillion.
 (Ref.
 5)